edwilson543/timetable-solutions/README.md

 <h1>School timetable scheduling web app</h1>

 <h3>
-This is a project I did between 2022/23 to provide a timetabling service for schools, implemented using django and deployed at
+This is a project I did in late 2022 / early 2023 to provide a timetabling service for schools, implemented using django and deployed at
 <a href="https://timetable-solutions.com">timetable-solutions.com</a>
+(server now decomissioned).
 </h3>

 <h5>Core functionality:</h5>